nokia/RED/docs/help/user_guide/working_with_RED/variable_mapping.md

-## Variable mapping - dealing with parametrized paths to libraries and
+## Variable mapping - dealing with parameterized paths to libraries and
 resources

-Whenever parametrized file path is used in resources or libraries paths (paths are resolved during Robot runtime when parameter in path is known), RED will not be able to evaluate parameter value by itself.
+Whenever parameterized file path is used in resources or libraries paths (paths are resolved during Robot runtime when parameter in path is known), RED will not be able to evaluate parameter value by itself.
 ![](variable_mapping/variable_mapping_5.png) Variables mappings can be used to statically assign value to parameters in paths to resolve such paths to resources and libraries.
 This applies only while editing tests,during Robot